shawlu95/Beyond-LeetCode-SQL/Interview/10_Spotify_Recommend_Friend/README.md

 # Recommending Friend

-> Write a query that identifies all the users that listened  to three of the same songs on Spotify, on the same day, as someone in their friend list.
-Assume we have the following table
+> Write a query that identifies users who share similar tastes on music, e.g. listening to at least three songs on the same day, and recommend them to be connected as friends.
 * Song: user_id, song_id, ts
 * User: user_id, friend_id

-This is one of the hardest question I found online.
-So far I haven't seen anyone who posted the correct solution.
 This question tests multiple concepts and numerous edge cases.
 Among those are:
 * Self-join.
 * __De-duplication.__
 * Exclusion.